chittinvarunav/VLSGN_ROB530-Team21/README.md

 **ROB 530 — Mobile Robotics · University of Michigan · Team 21**

+To see the system in action, check out our demo video: https://www.youtube.com/watch?v=WfOprSfAoKM

 A ROS2 system that enables a TurtleBot3 to autonomously explore an unknown environment, build a semantic map of objects using [Grounding DINO](https://huggingface.co/IDEA-Research/grounding-dino-base), and navigate to any object described in plain English — e.g. *"Go to the blue box"* or *"Find the red cylinder"*.

 ---